-19/20 Performance Issues and Actions Target 75% Actual 68% Issues Lower performance reported in respect of this indicator is linked to reduce recording of the destinations of young people receiving an aftercare service.
+Indicator 19/20 Performance Issues and Actions Percentage of young people currently receiving an aftercare service who are known to be in employment, education or training Target 75% Actual 68% Issues Lower performance reported in respect of this indicator is linked to reduce recording of the destinations of young people receiving an aftercare service.
 Actions Actions we will take to achieve improvement include: Hold Citywide briefings in relation to Continuing Care and Aftercare where the importance of maximising young people's life opportunities is emphasised and the importance of demonstrating this through recording is stressed.
 Monitor performance through the Continuing Care and Aftercare Forum.
-Target 0 Actual 19 Issues This challenging target continues to be exceeded.
+Adult Mental Health T Total number of Adult Mental Health delays Target 0 Actual 19 Issues This challenging target continues to be exceeded.
 Lower performance is mainly linked to the complexity of need of this patient group and lack of suitable community resources for them to be discharged to.
-Actions Actions Actions we will take to achieve improvement include: Maintaining a focus on delays at regular delayed discharge meetings; we have appointed three discharge coordinators across the city.
+Actions Actions we will take to achieve improvement include: • Maintaining a focus on delays at regular delayed discharge meetings; we have appointed three discharge coordinators across the city.
 Review our purchased Mental Health supported accommodation services.
-Review our community based rehab services.
-Support delivery of the Health Board wide Mental Health and Moving Forward Together Strategies.
-Target 75% Actual 68% Target 0 Actual
+Review our community based rehab services. • Support delivery of the Health Board wide Mental Health and Moving Forward Together Strategies.

-Indicator 19/20 Performance Issues and Actions Health Improvement Alcohol Brief Intervention Delivery (ABI) Target 5,066 Actual 4,394 ABIs are delivered in primary care and in wider community settings.
+Indicator 19/20 Performance Issues and Actions Health Improvement Alcohol Brief Intervention Delivery (ABI) Target 5,066 Actual 4,394 Issues ABIs are delivered in primary care and in wider community settings.
 This is the first time the target has not been met in four years.
 Progressive fall in primary care delivery since new GP contract commenced, and Q4 wider settings lower (COVID19 related).
 Actions Efforts to promote ABI delivery will continue.
 Although wider settings activity is expected to partially recover it is anticipated that primary care reporting (which is no longer a requirement in the new GP contract) will not be reversed.
-GGC NHS has repeatedly asked the national team to revise the target in line with the new GP contract, this Human Resources has not happened.
-NHS Sickness absence rate (%) Target <4% Actual 6.37% Issues Staff absence levels remain a focus for the HSCP.
+GGC NHS has repeatedly asked the national team to revise the target in line with the new GP contract, this has not happened.
+Human Resources Actual 6.37% term absence cases, and the impact of stress and musculoskeletal issues.
+Within Social Wor Care Services remains higher than other areas.
+Staff absence levels remain a focus for the HSCP.
 There are particular areas of concern in relation to long term absence cases, and the impact of stress and musculoskeletal issues.
-Within Social Work, absence in Care Services remains higher than other areas.
-Actions Social Work Sickness Absence Rate (Average Days Lost) (per employee per annum) Target 10.2 Average Days Lost Actual 15.7 Average Days Lost Actions we will take to achieve improvement include: Ensure absence reports are regularly available to all managers and training and tool kits are in place for managers to support their absence interactions with staff.
+Within Social Work, absence in Social Work Sickness Absence Rate (Average Days Lost) (per employee per annum) Target 10.2 Average Days Lost Actual 15.7 Average Days Lost Actions we will take to achieve improvement include: Ensure absence reports are regularly available to all managers and training and tool kits are in place for managers to support their absence interactions with staff.
 Review the current action plan to ascertain what has been working and implement improvements in respect to both short-term intermittent absences and long-term absence.
 Ensure individual action plans are in place for staff with long term absence.
 Implement early intervention processes for psychological and musculoskeletal absences.